What you'll learn

 Learning outcomes

-- Delineate the historical development of Stoicism from ancient times to our own day and age and understand the reasons for its current popularity
+- The historical development of Stoicism and the reasons for its contemporary revival

 Course content